Hizafa-Nadeem/WorldClock-App-/README.md

 A World Clock app in java developed on Android Studio.

 In this app users can select selected cities from a list of cities on the second screen.
-Selected Cities will be displayed on first screen along with their time.
+Selected Cities will be displayed on first screen along with their time using timezone values.

-In this code, List Views are used along with recycling.
-Filtering is used to Filter cities.
+Tools Used:
+Android Studio
+Android Emulator

+Languages used:
+Java
+xml